Russ Hodges: Later career

 When the Giants moved to San Francisco in 1958, Hodges followed the club west.
 He continued working for the team through 1970, when he retired.
 His signature home run call was, "Bye-Bye, Baby!", a phrase that was set to music as the Giants' theme song during the 1960s.
-It had previously been the name of another song.

 Hodges was also the lead announcer for Pabst Blue Ribbon Bouts on CBS from 1948 to 1955.
 The most famous fight called by Hodges was Sonny Liston vs. Cassius Clay, one of the most anticipated, watched, and controversial fights in boxing history.
 Some other fights Hodges called include Beau Jack vs. Ike Williams, Ezzard Charles vs. Joe Louis, Sugar Ray Robinson vs. Jake LaMotta, Floyd Patterson vs. Hurricane Jackson, and Joe Louis vs. Cesar Brion.
 Hodges, who had played halfback for the University of Kentucky before suffering a broken ankle in his sophomore year, also broadcast professional and college football at various times in his career, including several years in which he teamed with Giants partner Lon Simmons to call San Francisco 49ers radio broadcasts.